sftpplus/sftpplus-docs/src/doc_source/configuration/analytics.rst

     * Incoming connections made to file transfer services
     * Outgoing connections made to remote servers through configured transfers
     * Syslog / HTTP Authentication / HTTP Event Handlers connections
-    * Connections made to the Local Manager service.
+    * Connections made to the Web Manager service.

     Leave it to 0 to disable triggering an event based on the usage of this resource.